qeeqbox/social-analyzer/README.md

 - Added Proxy option for FindUserProfilesFast & FindUserProfilesSlow 👏
 - Added documentation on how to write detections [Wiki](https://github.com/qeeqbox/social-analyzer/wiki) 👏
 - Added detection type:advanced (This allows detection on websites that manipulate DOM) 👏
-- Added more automated tests for handling Pull Requests (will be adding documentation on how PR are being handled) 👏
-- Added FindOrigins (This extracts well-known names with their origins from the username) 👏

 ## Security Testing